pnp/OrchestratedProvisioning/README.md

 # TeamsProvisioning Sample

 This repository contains a set of Azure Functions for Microsoft Teams provisioning.
-They're designed to work in concert with Microsoft Flow or Logic Apps to handle the business process, and to create Teams based on "templates" (JSON files) stored in SharePoint.
-Given these tools, a Microsoft partner or customer can create a scalable Teams provisioning solution tailored to their needs.
+They're specifically  designed to work in concert with Microsoft Flow or Logic Apps to handle the business process, and to create Teams using appropriate APIs in Azure Functions.
+When a production-ready version is complete, a Microsoft partner or customer will be able to create a scalable Teams provisioning solution tailored to their needs with little or no coding.

+This initial POC is based on "templates" (JSON files) stored in SharePoint.
+In the future, it will be based on PnP Tenant Templates.

 ![Solution Architecture](./Documentation/images/SolutionArchitecture.png)